 Per RSA 79:E, V, City Council may deny the application at its sole discretion.
 Such denial may be appealed to the Board of Tax and Land Appeals or Superior Court; however, a denial may only be overturned if the City acted in bad faith.
-If the City Council were to deny the application, the Developer may cancel the project and not move forward with renovation of related properties at 8-14 Dixon Avenue and 1 Eagle Square.
+If the City Council were to deny the application, the Developer may cancel the project and not move forward with renovation of related properties at 4-6 Dixon and1 Eagle Square.